Lionel-Rousseau/linux-prod-backup-toolbox/README.md

   remaining window is shorter than the requested timeout, the timeout shrinks.
 After the global window closes, queued jobs are skipped and flagged.
-- **Single-flight locking.** `flock` on the orchestrator side, per-job `mkdir`-based locking on the remote side, so a missed run cannot collide with the next one.
+- **Single-execution locking.** `flock` on the orchestrator side, per-job `mkdir` locking on the remote side, so a missed run cannot collide with the next one.
-- **SHA-256 verified config sync.** When the orchestrator pushes `luks_functions.sh` or `.smtp_pass` to a node, it computes the local hash, compares it to the remote hash, and only transfers when they differ — and re-verifies the hash on the destination after upload.
+- **SHA-256 verified config sync.** When the orchestrator pushes `luks_functions.sh` or `.smtp_pass` to a node, it computes the local hash, compares it to the remote hash, and only transfers when they differ and re-verifies the hash on the destination after upload.
-- **Idempotent LUKS lifecycle.** `prepare_luks_mount` and
+- **Idempotent LUKS cycles.** `prepare_luks_mount` and
   `close_luks_mount` always start by cleaning up any previously-open mapper or stuck mount on the same path; the error trap on every entry point also performs an emergency close so a crashed run never leaves a